RetroPie/RetroPie-Docs/docs/Virtual-Boy.md

 ![nintendo_virtualboy_diagram](https://cloud.githubusercontent.com/assets/10035308/16599637/7f382d3a-42c0-11e6-8e7d-bdbacf7afd82.png)

-## Enabling Right D-Pad to Right Analog
+## Enabling Right D-Pad to Right Analog Stick

-As of January 2018, lr-beetle-vb now has proper support for mapping the right d-pad to the right analog stick.
+Just go to the Options in the Quick Menu and enable "Right analog to digital".
+If the option isn't in the menu, then update lr-beetle-vb.

-To enable this feature, just go to the Options in the Quick Menu and enable "Right analog to digital".
-If the option isn't in the menu, then try updating lr-beetle-vb from binary.
-If the option still isn't there, then try updating from source.
+For a closer replication of the Virtual Boy's unique dual d-pad input, you may also want to toggle the left d-pad to the left analog stick in Controls.